solanum-tuberosums/djangazon/README2.md

 ## Usage
-#### Djangazon is a marketplace where users can buy and sell goods.
-Registered users can:
+Djangazon is Bangazon's e-commerce website powered by Python and Django.
+Djangazon gives its users the ability to buy and sell products.

+#### Registered users can:
 * Sell Products
 * Browse All Products
 * Browse 20 Most Recently Added Products